CodingforSocialImpact/programacaoparajovens/minecraft/o-mapa-do-minecraft-com-o-sense-hat.md

         print(colour)
         sleep(0.1)
     ```
-    Here we're looking up the ID of the block the player is standing on, as before, and then looking that up in the `colours` dictionary, then printing out the colour code tuple.
+    Aqui procuramos o ID do bloco que o jogador está a pisar, e como anteriormente, e depois procuras no dicionário `colours`, depois imprimes o túpolo do código de cor.

-1. Save and run the code, and walk around the Minecraft world.
+1. Guarda `CTR + S` e corre o código `F5` e caminha no Minecraft.

-    You should see the colour code of the block you're standing on.
+    Deverás verYou should see the colour code of the block you're standing on.
 Walk around to see different colour codes.
 When you walk on grass you should see `(0, 255, 0)`, when you're on sand you should see `(255, 255, 0)`, and on water, `(0, 0, 255)`.

 1. If you walk over a block that isn't in the dictionary, you'll get an error message.
 If you haven't found another block type yet, just jump in the air using the space bar, and you'll get this error: